nordlow/compiler-benchmark/README.md

 ## Generics

-For each languages `$LANG` that supports generics an additional templated source file `main_t.$LANG` will be generated alongside `main.$LANG` equivalent to the contents of `main.$LANG` apart from that all functions (except `main`) are templated.
+For each language `$LANG` that supports generics an additional templated source file `main_t.$LANG` will be generated alongside `main.$LANG` equivalent to the contents of `main.$LANG` apart from that all functions (except `main`) are templated.
 This templated